Avascope

 The process of discovery

-Sketches and user flows were quickly turned into rapid prototypes and tested with another set of users to check the new interaction and ideas worked.
-Once the users and the business were happy with the direction we quickly entered into the production phase with by-weekly meetings and reviews for both ‘experience and graphical design’.
+Sketches and user flows were quickly turned into working prototypes, which we tested again to check if the new ideas made sense.
+Once users and the business were happy with the direction, we moved into production with regular check-ins every two weeks to review both the design and the user experience.

 The solution